grumpycoders/pcsx-redux/src/mips/openbios/README.md

 ## Status

 This subproject is currently under construction.
 OpenBIOS does almost all the same things as the retail BIOS does when booting, aside from properly setting up the memory card device.
-No game is likely to actually work, since a lot of the kernel functions that aren't used for the boot sequence aren't implemented.
+Currently, some games are booting and working properly with this code.

 ## Organization